COVID-19 curves: Compare Canada and other key nations

 The Quarantine Act was invoked on March 25 and all in-bound travellers were required to self-isolate for two weeks.

 As infections rose in Canada, long-term care homes, especially in Ontario and Quebec, suffered a disproportionately devastating impact, with more than 80 per cent of the total deaths in Canada attributable to outbreaks at hundreds of these facilities.

 The territories and East Coast provinces have remained mostly unscathed throughout the pandemic so far, with very few cases and deaths -- if any -- reported in these jurisdictions compared to the rest of the country.
 Atlantic provinces also formed their own travel “bubble” and tightened provincial borders with measures that limited travellers into the region.

 The rest of the country began turning a corner in early May, some three-and-a-half months after its first case was identified.
 The number of new infections fell and the daily death toll dropped as low as the single digits from a peak of 177, prompting provinces to slowly reopen again.

 By mid-July, however, Western Canadian provinces were seeing the number of new cases rise again.
 Regions like Ontario and Quebec began seeing the curve bend upwards by mid-August.
-As tens of thousands of children returned to in-class schooling, the daily number of new cases continue to climb, in some cases to new records.
-While the death rate for ICU admissions for the coronavirus have improved significantly over the last half-year, health-care providers are bracing for a “second wave” that could strike harder when combined with the cold and flu season.
+As tens of thousands of children returned to in-class schooling, the daily number of new cases relentlessly climbed into the new year.

 For more background on Canada’s handling of COVID-19, read our report detailing the evolution of Canada’s plans to fight the virus, the response by each province, and track every case.